Oak (Mo Shi Zi, Wu Bei Zi, Xiang Shi)

 Meridians: Kidney, Large Intestine, Lung

-Key TCM Actions & Medicinal Uses: Intestinal disorders: diarrhea, rectal prolapse, parasites and hemorrhoids.
-Relieve Excessive discharge: enuresis and frequent urination, leucorrhea, night sweats and seminal emissions.
-Reduce Swellings and Absorb Moisture/Relieve Fire Toxicity: used topically as a wash or powder for sores, ringworm and damp ulcerated skin.
+Medicinal Uses: Diarrhea, rectal prolapse, parasites, hemorrhoids, enuresis, frequent urination, leucorrhea, night sweats, seminal emissions, used topically as a wash or powder for sores, ringworm, damp ulcerated skin.

 Parts Most Frequently Used: Nut, Bark, Galls